botwillacceptanything/botwillacceptanything/README.md

 ## Contributing

 Anyone can create a pull request, and it is greatly appreciated by the community.
-In order for a pull request to be accepted, it must meet all of the criteria in our [Definition of Done](https://github.com/botwillacceptanything/botwillacceptanything/blob/master/DoD.md).
+In order for a pull request to be accepted, the bot has requested that it meets the criteria in its [Definition of Done](https://github.com/botwillacceptanything/botwillacceptanything/blob/master/DoD.md).
 If you're looking for ideas, please look at [ideas.md](https://github.com/botwillacceptanything/botwillacceptanything/blob/master/ideas.md), and join us in our [IRC](http://kiwiirc.com/client/irc.freenode.net/botwillacceptanything) for ideas or advice on how to implement something.

 ## Community